 It’s hard to put into words how majestic, thrilling, and stunning this route is, so we’ll let the picture do the talking!

-We hope the above guide has inspired you to get out there and spend some time on the iron.
+We hope our guide to ‘what is via ferrata?’ has inspired you to get out there and spend some time on the iron.
 If we missed any of your favorite routes or you have any more tips you’d like to share, let us know in the comments box below.
 And if you’d like to share this post with your friends, please do!